uutzinger/SerialUI/README.md

 A detailed [comparison of SerialUI with other serial IO programs](docs/Efficiency.md) was conducted.

-The SerialUI is as performant as other terminal programs.
+The SerialUI is as performant as other good terminal programs.
 The maximum text transfer of an ESP32-S3 over USB is about 800k bytes/s and 100k bytes/s over BLE.
 With a Cortex-M7 (Teensy) we reached about 7M bytes/s over USB.

 With both fastplotlib and pyqtgraph we can plot two channels with at least 200k samples per second at 10Hz plotting refresh rate.
 When large display history is needed fastplotlib with a dedicated GPU is better suited as plotting engine.